- Diversity at OSU

 - Bias Incident Response

-The annual Dr. Martin Luther King, Jr. Celebration is one of the longest running annual events at Oregon State University focused on social justice and transformative change, soon to be in its 36th year in 2018.
-Information regarding the 2018 Dr. Martin Luther King, Jr. Celebration will be released in the coming months.
+The annual Dr. Martin Luther King, Jr. Celebration is one of the longest running annual events at Oregon State University focused on social justice and transformative change.
+Information regarding the 2018 Dr. Martin Luther King, Jr. Celebration will be released soon!

 An important part of the annual Dr. Martin Luther King, Jr. Celebration are events envisioned by Oregon State community members to collaboratively learn about, reflect on, and carry on the legacy of Dr. King.

-Information about the 2018 Peace Breakfast, Keynote Address, and Peace March will be released in the coming months.
+Information about the 2018 Peace Breakfast, Keynote Address, and Peace March will be released soon.

 The Peace Breakfast is free and open with registration to Oregon State community members and invited guests.